Stone Fruit Growing Guide

 What is a Stone Fruit?

-Stone fruits, also referred to as “drupes”, are a classification of fruit with thin skin and a stone-like pit at their center.
-The pit is actually a large seed that can be either clingstone or freestone, meaning how easily the pit is removed from the fruit’s edible flesh.
-Common stone fruits include: peaches, plums, apricots, nectarines and cherries.
+Peaches, cherries, plums, apricots and nectarines fall into the stone fruit category.
+Also referred to as “drupes”, stone fruits are a classification of fruit with thin skin and a stone-like pit at their center.
+The pit is a large seed that is either clingstone or freestone, describing how easily the pit is removed from the fruit’s edible flesh.
 Stone fruit trees come into season at varying times between early spring and fall.
 Most stone fruits ripen after they are harvested, making them highly seasonal.

 stone-fruit-growing-guide-img4